 If a funnel page has a high exit rate:

-1. Unanswered objection Something on the page is raising a concern that isn’t resolved.
-Common examples: a price that appears without context, a form that asks for sensitive information without explaining why, shipping costs that appear late in checkout.
+1. Unanswered objection Something on the page raises a concern that goes unresolved.
+Common examples: a price that appears without context, a form asking for sensitive information without explaining why, shipping costs that appear late in checkout.

 3. Missing information The visitor has a question your page doesn’t answer.
-They exit to search for it — and often don’t come back.
-Fix: use live chat data and survey responses to identify the most common pre-conversion questions and answer them on the page.
+They leave to search for it — and often don’t come back.
+Use live chat data and survey responses to find the most common pre-conversion questions, then answer them directly on the page.

-4. Technical errors A broken form submit button, a payment processor that fails silently, an error message that appears without explanation.
-Check your session recordings on high-exit pages.
+4. Technical errors A broken form submit button, a payment processor that fails silently, an error message with no explanation.
+Always check your session recordings on high-exit pages before assuming the copy is to blame.

 How to Find These Metrics in Google Analytics 4